kevincon/asio-rawsockets-example/README.md

-Asio/Boost.Asio Raw Sockets Example
+Boost.Asio Raw Sockets Example
 =======================

-This is a simple demonstration of using Asio's basic_raw_socket template class to transmit packets with a custom transport layer header.
+This is a simple demonstration of using Boost.Asio's basic_raw_socket template class to transmit packets with a custom transport layer header.
 In this example I have created a udp_header class for holding the contents of a UDP header, and I use the basic_raw_socket class to send UDP packets with the custom header.

-This example should also work for Boost.Asio, but you'll have to change the namespaces from "asio" to "boost::asio" and the include files from "asio/FILE.hpp" to "boost/asio/FILE.hpp".

 Clarification
 -------------